rahulkataria35/Kafka-Python-Docker/README.md

 This configuration allows you to run a Kafka cluster with a single ZooKeeper node using Docker.

 # Next
-you find a .sh file in the root directory, in which i'll write a command
+you find a server_up.sh file in the root directory, in which i'll write this command

 > docker-compose -f docker-compose.yml up --remove-orphans --build -d

-so just go to Terminal  and run this sh file using the below command
+so just go to Terminal  and run this .sh file using the below command

-> sudo sh local_env_up.sh
+> sudo sh server_up.sh

 The configuration will create a cluster with 2 containers whose image name is :

+- zookeeper
 - kafka_server
-- zookeeper

 To stop/kill these container, you can simply write a command.

-> sudo sh local_env_down.sh
+> sudo sh server_down.sh

 - Now we can check that our both container is running or not with the help of this command

 > sudo docker ps

 - if they are running then copy the container_id of kafka_server, then execute the following command to enter a container

 > sudo docker exec -it <container_id> /bin/sh

-then
+then go to

-> cd ./opt
-> cd kafka
+> cd ./opt/kafka

 # now we create Topics, with the following command